 To know and not to do means not really to know.

 Whatever realm you struggle with, and we all struggle, look to the word for truth to set you free.
 If you know your eating/spending/trusting habits are unhealthy, the Lord can bring you deep truth and deeper conviction to strengthen you in your journey.
 Whatever it is, He’ll reveal it.
 Our job is simply to obey, submit, pick up our cross and become true disciples.

-And by putting submission in the place of resolutions we will find real change.
+And only by putting submission in the place of resolutions, will we find real change.